pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 	- [Entr Moon](https://pastebin.com/jnj9j47S)
 		- mandatory if you did Lass
 	- [R3 Moon Manip](https://pastebin.com/tggXpQRC)
-		- this is slightly better but can only use it if you skip Lass
+		- this is slightly better but you can only use it if you skip Lass
 	- Backups (in case you fail the full manip):
 		- [Post Hiker Backup Paras](https://pastebin.com/j5gtY4cy)
 		- [Post Nerd Backup Paras](../resources/postnerd-backup-paras)